-- (a) The abovementioned proposed divestment of Millennium Harvest House Boulder by M&C. - (b) M&C entered into a sale and purchase agreement to sell a hotel, Copthorne Orchid Penang (which is in the hotel operations segment), to a third party for a sale consideration of \$24.3 million.
-The agreement was terminated in December 2021 and the property was reclassified to property, plant and equipment as at 30 June 2022 as the Group ceased to explore further sale opportunities. - (c) The abovementioned proposed divestment of subsidiaries which hold two commercial properties in the UK to the REIT by the Group. - (d) A wholly-owned subsidiary of the Group, Singapura Developments (Private) Limited, entered into a share sale agreement to sell its interest in an industrial warehouse in Singapore (which was in the investment properties segment) for a sale consideration of \$82 million.
-The sale was completed on 7 March 2022 and the Group recognised a gain of \$27.3 million on the sale. - (e) M&C entered into a sale and purchase agreement to sell a hotel, Millennium Hilton Seoul (which was in the hotel operations segment), for a sale consideration of KRW1.1 trillion (S\$1.25 billion).
-The sale was completed on 24 February 2022 and a total gain on disposal of \$526.2 million of which \$496.2 million recognised in 1H 2022, net of taxes and related transaction costs was recognised by the Group.
+- (a) The abovementioned proposed divestment of Millennium Harvest House Boulder by M&C. - (b) M&C entered into sale and purchase agreement to sell a hotel, Copthorne Orchid Penang (which was in the hotel operations segment), to a third party for a sale consideration of \$24.3 million.
+The agreement was terminated in December 2021 and the property was reclassified to property, plant and equipment as at 31 December 2022 as the Group ceased to explore further sale opportunities.

+- (c) A wholly-owned subsidiary of the Group, Singapura Developments (Private) Limited, entered into a share sale agreement to sell its interest in an industrial warehouse in Singapore (which was in investment properties segment) for a sale consideration of \$82 million.
+The sale was completed on 7 March 2022 and the Group recognised a gain of \$27.3 million on the sale. - (d) M&C entered into a sale and purchase agreement to sell a hotel, Millennium Hilton Seoul (which was in the hotel operations segment), for a sale consideration of KRW1.1 trillion (S\$1.25 billion).
+The sale was completed on 24 February 2022 and a total gain on disposal of \$519.2 million of which \$489.2 million recognised during the year ended 31 December 2022, net of taxes and related transaction costs was recognised by the Group.